Add an Electric Heater to Your Bathroom: Cozy and Cheap

 There are several common types of electric heaters that can be installed in your bathroom.
 The first is a radiant heater, which raises the temperature of the bathroom by means of electric coils or light bulbs.
 If it is combined with a fan, this type will provide near-instant heat, particularly in the small square footage of a typical bathroom.
 The second kind, a forced air heater, pushes warmed air into the bathroom.
 Third, an ultra-efficient infrared heat lamp mimics the sun's warming action.
 You will often find a heater as part of an exhaust vent combo, which may include a light as well.

-To calculate how much wattage you'll need, consider how big the room is and how efficiently it is insulated.
+To calculate how much wattage you'll need, consider how big the room is and how efficiently it's insulated.
 For a moderately well insulated bath, figure on a heater of at least 10 watts per square foot of floor space when the heater is a supplement to your furnace.
-(However, if you have no other source of heat, the formula should be changed to 15 watts per square foot.)
+(However, if you have no other source of heat, change the formula to 15 watts per square foot.)
 This means that for a small to medium bathroom of up to 150 square feet, a 1500-watt ceiling- or wall-mounted heater should be plenty.
 If you have an oversized home spa-type bathroom, you'll need a more powerful heater.

 Best Way to Mount the Bathroom Heater

-You can have an electrician mount your electric heater on either the upper portion of the bathroom wall, safely out of reach of children, or for even more security, on the ceiling.
+You can hire an electrician to mount your electric heater on either the upper portion of the bathroom wall (safely out of reach of children) or for even more security, on the ceiling.
 Another advantage of the ceiling mount is that it frees up a larger amount of valuable wall space for shelving, mirrors, or artwork.
 The least hazardous placement of the "on/off" switch is on the wall outside the bathroom entrance.
 Of course, that means you need to remember to turn on the heat before you enter the bathroom itself.
-Alternatively, you might want to install a timer, which you can program to switch the heat on, and off at the times you choose in advance.
+Alternatively, you might want to install a timer, which you can program to switch the heat on and off at the times you choose in advance.